thegambler111/CoolObsVault/01_Experience/IoT/IoT_platform_comparison/Platform parts/Platform parts.md

 #
 - Customizable SDKs
 	- Customizable firmware for communication
-	- Defined chuan connection
+	- Defined rules for connection
 - Connection chips
 	- Pre-made connection modules
-	- Phu hop with above SDK
+	- Made to run above SDK
 - Connection management
+	- Monitor connection between devices and platform
+	- Connection billing
 - Device management
+	- Monitor device status and behavior
+	- Define device groups (assets)
 - Rule engine
+- User management
+	- Define user roles:
+		- Which devices can be controlled
+		- Which functions can be used
+		- Which users can be managed
 - Storage
+	- Where and how data is stored
+	- Data:
+		- User data
+		- Device information
+		- Device working history
+		- Connection
 - Data management
 - Data analytic
 - Security